jimhigson/oboe.js-website/content/api.md

 node event
 ----------

-Oboe instances emit `node` events when items of interest are parsed from their stream.
-The methods `.node()` and `.on` are used to register interest in particular nodes by giving callbacks which will be notified when matching nodes are found.
+The methods `.node()` and `.on` are used to register interest in particular nodes by providing JSONPath patterns.
+As the JSON stream is parsed the Oboe instance checks for matches against these patterns and when a matching node is found it emits a `node` event.
-A specifier for which items are interesting to the caller is given as a pattern using a variant of JSONPath.

 ```js
 .on('node', pattern, callback)